-3.4.3 Inverse Kinematics
+3.4.3 Inverse kinematics

-In order to determine the velocity at each robot degree of freedom we should apply the pseudoinverse approach of equation 3.36.
-As we have more degrees of freedom than image features, the problem is over-constrained, because there are not sufficient features to determine the movements in an only way.
+In order to determine the velocity at each robot's degree of freedom we should apply the pseudoinverse approach of equation 3.36.
+As we have more degrees of freedom than image features, the problem is over-constrained, because there are not sufficient features to determine the movements in a simple way.

 This equation allows us to determine the variations on the robot degrees of freedom to get the desired configuration of the image.
 However, it is unrestricted and may drive the robot into unstable configurations, that is, to articulation configurations out of the region of stable poses in configuration space.
 Stable poses are characterized by the existence of a quadruplet of ground support points which fulfill the condition illustrated in figure 3.14.
-When this does not happen, or the projection point is too close to the triangle boundary, we restrict the Visual Servoing to the head degrees of freedom, using the transformation ${}{g}I{c}$ instead of ${}{b}I{c}$ , to construct a reduced Jacobian $J{h}$ that relates the image features to the head degrees of freedom.
-Its seudoinverse gives the control for the head degrees of freedom.
-This reduced approach has already been applied in [62, 69].
+When this does not happen, or the projection point is too close to the quadrange boundary, we restrict the Visual Servoing to the head's degrees of freedom, using the transformation ${}{g}I{c}$ instead of ${}{b}I{c}$, to construct a reduced Jacobian J{h} that relates the image features to them.
+Its seudoinverse gives the control for the head's degrees of freedom.
+This reduced approach has already been applied in [62, 64].

-3.4.4 Empirical Results on the Aibo
+3.4.4 Empirical results on the Aibo

-In this section we show the results obtained from applying the approach proposed in chapter 3 to the visual tracking of a ball using all the degrees of freedom of a Sony's Aibo ERS-7 robot.
+In this section we show the results obtained from applying the approach proposed in this chapter to the visual tracking of a ball using all the degrees of freedom of a Sony's Aibo ERS-7 robot.
 We examine the behavior of the robot under different controlled experimental settings.

-The experiments are based on a definition of a nominal initial position of the Aibo degrees of freedom, and the Aibo itself gives the origin and orientation for the definition of the world reference system.
-Then we have defined two experiments aimed to assess the robustness of the proposed Visual Servoing approach under controlled conditions:
+The experiments are based on a definition of a nominal initial position of the Aibo's degrees of freedom, where the Aibo itself gives the origin and orientation for the definition of the world reference system.
+Then we have defined two experiments aimed to asses the robustness of the proposed Visual Servoing approach under controlled conditions: